 Chris is a native of rural Lancaster County, Pennsylvania.
 He was born in the upstairs bedroom of his grandmother's house, and grew up in a 230-year-old log cabin in the woods.
 Chris traces his interest in journalism to his childhood, when his parents threatened to take away his newspaper if he didn’t do his chores.

 In addition to working full time in public radio for the past decade, Chris has also reported from overseas on a freelance basis.
 He's filed stories from Iraq, Burkina Faso, El Salvador, Northern Ireland, Zimbabwe and Uganda.
 He lives in Salem with his wife and child.

-A measure that would require many Oregon employers to provide paid sick leave is poised to advance in Salem.
+Oregon lawmakers are advancing a measure that would require many employers to offer paid sick leave.